-GlaxoSmithKline's Science in the Summer (SIS) is an enrichment program for children, administered by Morehead Planetarium and Science Center.
-SIS provides up to a week of science education activities at a community site, usually a public library.
-SIS is currently available at more than 33 different sites in nine counties, providing hands-on activities as well as demonstrations of science experiments.QUICK LINKS
+GSK Science in the Summer (SIS) is an enrichment program for children, administered by Morehead Planetarium and Science Center.
+SIS provides science education activities (from three to five days, depending on grade level) at a community site, usually a public library.
+SIS is currently available at 29 sites in nine counties, providing hands-on activities and demonstrations of science experiments.

 - Registration Guidelines

-- 2013 Theme
+- 2014 Theme